istiyakanonto/Football-club-finder-react-project/README.md

 This is my new react project.
 I hope you like it

 *** Please Consider That***
-first i try to make club description like given image that is why i use dynamically 2 (lorem100).After that i thought i should use data from API which gives me club description.
+please for showing my live site only use reverent-babbage-73b5e4.netlify.app/ first i try to make club description like given image that is why i use dynamically 2 (lorem100).After that i thought i should use data from API which gives me club description.
 Then I update my code but in netlify live site it change automatically but link was changed.